 Noel Brown, a well-known player in the Marvel vs. Capcom and Street Fighter realm, has been banned by the company due to sexual misconduct.
 This was not Brown’s first offense.

 According to Capcom, Brown’s offense of sexual harassment was caught on camera at Combo Breaker tournament which was held in Illinois on May 29th.
 Cameras caught Brown as he made unsolicited advances towards a female in attendance at the event, it also caught him physically groping her.
 She later reported it as “unwanted” attention to the people responsible for organizing the event.
+As far as we know she hasn’t been in contact with a sexual harassment lawyer; although the footage seems to show she would be more than right to seek one.
 After the camera footage made its rounds, the community quickly started calling for Capcom to step in.
 And they did.

 The company later released this full statement in response to the incident: